 Lessons identify the vocabulary to be introduced and used within.
 Each lesson highlights the term being introduced and uses bold print to put emphasis on these academic words.
-For example, Module 3 introduces the term "reciprocal" when teaching about dividing fractions.
+For example, Module 2 introduces the term "constant of proportionality" when teaching about constant rates of change.
 (This term was also included as a preview word in Reading Start-Up at the beginning of the unit.
-In addition, the teacher's edition includes a Focus on Math Connections section, which guides teachers to "remind students that two numbers are reciprocals if their product is 1.
-Note also that every number except 0 has a reciprocal.")
+In addition, the teacher's edition includes a Focus on Math Connections section which guides teachers to "make sure that students understand the connections between the proportional relationship, 1 adult per 12 students, and the constant of proportionality, 1/12.")
 For each lesson, the materials include a Reading Strategies worksheet as an additional resource for struggling students.
 This material includes additional visuals for students to connect with the new words.
 Activities like Using the Context help develop the key vocabulary of the lesson and build an understanding of the vocabulary by providing a simplified definition and additional models.
-For example, in Module 7, ratios are defined as "a multiplicative comparison of two quantities expressed with the same units;" however, in the Reading Strategies worksheet, to support this concept, ratios are introduced as "a comparison between two similar quantities" followed by an explanation that breaks the process down into small steps.
+For example, in Module 5, the experimental probability of an event is "found by comparing the number of times the event occurs to the total number of trials"; however, in the "Reading Strategies" worksheet to support this concept, the experimental probability is introduced as a ratio.
+"The ratio compares the number of times an event occurs to the total number of trials."
+This definition is followed by an explanation of what is meant by "trials," which is not explained in detail in the lesson materials.
 Some questions are also provided as an opportunity for students to display, describe, and communicate mathematical ideas using precise mathematical language.

 Many lessons include vocabulary connections within the Explore and Explain activities.
 For example, in Unit 1, Lesson 1.1, the vocabulary connection is to make a list of opposites.
 The teacher's edition includes Connect Vocabulary for some lessons, which prompts teachers to deepen students' understanding of vocabulary.
-For example, Lesson 17.1 encourages teachers, saying, "to help students distinguish the terms median and mean, give them another definition of median: a strip of land in the center of a road that separates the lanes of traffic going in opposite directions.
-Point out that just as a median divides a road down its center, the median of a data set divides the data values in two at the center."
+For example, Lesson 4.1 guides teachers to "remind students that the word similar has a very specific meaning in a math context.
+When describing shapes, similar means that two figures have corresponding angles of equal measure and that the corresponding sides are proportional."

 Some other lesson activities and practice include specific questions that push students to use and apply an understanding of academic vocabulary in mathematical contexts.
 These activities are Analyze Relationships, Justify Reasoning, Make A Conjecture, Critique Reasoning, Communicate Mathematical Ideas, and Essential Question Check-In.
-One example comes from Module 1, where students are asked to evaluate and explain why a given scenario is a misinterpretation of absolute value.
+One example comes from Module 12, where students are asked to justify if a population could have more than one sample associated with it.

-Some lessons also include vocabulary as part of the Guided Practice, such as the fill-in-the-blank vocabulary questions in Lesson 1.3, which asks students to express their understanding of absolute value by completing the sentence, "If a number is , then the number is less than its absolute value."
-Then, Lesson 14.1 guides students to describe their understanding of ordered pairs as they "describe how an ordered pair represents a point on a coordinate plane" by including "the terms x-coordinate, y-coordinate, and origin" in their answer.
+Some lessons also include vocabulary as part of the Guided Practice, such as the fill-in-the-blank vocabulary questions in Lesson 1.3, which asks students to express their understanding of circles by completing the sentence, "In any circle, the ratio of the \\\\\ to the diameter is pi.."
+Then, Lesson 10.3 guides students to "name a three-dimensional shape that has four triangular faces and one rectangular face."